swiggsd/Einthusan/README.md

 ## Features
 - Displays the **recently added movies catalog** from Einthusan.tv.
 - Supports a wide range of South Asian languages, including Hindi, Tamil, Telugu, Malayalam, and more.
 - Smooth integration with Stremio for an enhanced user experience.
+- Rating Poster Database (RPDB) Integration to show Ratings on Posters.
+(RPDB Key Required)

 ## Installation